Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * If a consumer fails to process a message within the Visibility Timeout... the message goes back to the queue!
 * We can set a threshold of how many times a message can go back to the queue
-* After the MaximumReceives threshold is exceeded, the message goes into a dead letter queue (DLQ)
+* After the `Maximum Receives` threshold is exceeded, the message goes into a dead letter queue (DLQ)
-* Useful for debugging!
+* The main task of a dead-letter queue is handling message failure -> Useful for debugging!
+* *It is not a queue type*, it is a `standard` or `FIFO` queue that has been specified as a dead-letter queue in the configuration of **another** standard or FIFO queue
   * **DLQ of a FIFO queue must also be a FIFO queue**
   * **DLQ of a Standard queue must also be a Standard queue**
 * Make sure to process the messages in the DLQ before they expire: Good to set a retention of 14 days in the DLQ

 #### Delay Queue

 * Delay a message (consumers don’t see it immediately) up to 15 minutes
 * Default is 0 seconds (message is available right away)
-* Can set a default at queue level
+* *Can set a default at queue level*
 * Can override the default on send using the `DelaySeconds` parameter

-#### Long Polling
+#### Long Polling VS Short Polling

+> Long polling waits for the `WaitTimeSeconds` and eliminates empty responses
+> Short polling checks a subset of servers and may not return all messages

-* When a consumer requests messages from the queue, it can optionally “wait” for messages to arrive if there are none in the queue -> This is called Long Polling
+* When a consumer requests messages from the queue, it can optionally "wait" for messages to arrive if there are none in the queue -> This is called Long Polling
 * **LongPolling decreases the number of API calls made to SQS while increasing the efficiency and latency of your application**
 * The wait time can be between 1 sec to 20 sec (20 sec preferable)
 * Long Polling is preferable to Short Polling
 * Long polling can be enabled at the queue level or at the API level using `WaitTimeSeconds`
+* SQS `Short polling` returns immediately (even if the message queue is empty)

 #### Extended Client